 Emotional and Physical Wellbeing of Caregivers

-Studies have shown that providing extended care for an individual who is chronically ill can have a devastating effect, both emotionally and financially, on caregivers.
+Studies have shown that providing extended care for an individual who is chronically ill can have a devastating effect, both emotionally and physically, on caregivers.
 When a loved one requires care, a wide circle of primary and secondary caregivers, other family, friends, and community members often provide the care and are adversely impacted by the responsibilities.